This article is part of a larger series on Payroll Services.

-Workforce analytics is a mix of software tools, processes, and methodologies that businesses use to gather and analyze data around the way work happens at the company.
-It also is used to study its impact on Return On Investment (ROI).
-Workforce analytics helps you understand your employee engagement, behavior, and overall work processes to ensure you’re operating efficiently.
-With technology, it is easier than ever to gather and crunch big data, simplifying work for managers wanting to make fact-based decisions for their company.
+Workforce analytics is the data collection and analysis that businesses use to understand their people (i.e., employees, teams, etc.).
+It can help your business measure employee performance, engagement, behavior, retention, and overall return on investment (ROI) related to your workforce.
+With technology, it is easier than ever to gather and crunch big data, simplifying work for managers wanting to make data-based decisions for their company.

 Did you know?

 Workforce analytics and HR analytics are different, although connected.
-Workforce analytics focuses primarily on people data (though there is a growing trend to include robotic workers in these assessments).
-HR analytics is broader and can include procedures, operations, or strategies.
+Workforce analytics focuses primarily on people data (though there is a growing trend to include robotic workers in these assessments), while HR analytics is broader and can include procedures, operations, or strategies.

 Begin with a clear idea of what problem you are addressing and how you want to solve it.
-Be specific: “Causes for employee dissatisfaction” is very general.
-“Why do employees leave after four to seven years?” gives you greater focus.
+Be specific—for instance, “causes for employee dissatisfaction” is very general, whereas “Why do employees leave after four to seven years?” gives you greater focus.

 Determine the Information You Need

 You are looking for actionable data—information your business can apply when making a decision.
 You also need to consider what information you have access to and can gather.

 How you define the problem can determine the type of analytics you do.
 For example: